System design involves understanding the following parameters:

-System design should aim to consistently achieve a desired treatment level.
+System design should aim to consistently achieve the desired treatment level.
 Modular systems offer flexibility - the system might start with a small number of modules in series and be scaled up to achieve the desired treatment level.

 Domestic system with twin primary vermidigesters, followed by a sediment trap, then two secondary vermifilters in series.
 Two small pumps (5 watt) recirculate the wastewater through each vermifilter and treatment level improves by employing vermifilter modules in series.

 The final stage is a pump-out tank with a pressure pump and float switch, that discharges to surface irrigation lines.

 This system uses a pump to raise the primary-treated wastewater and remaining suspended solids/sediment up into elevated vermifilters (in series or stacked on top of each other), with the outlet high enough to gravity discharge the treated wastewater to surface irrigation.
 The outlet should have some head for pressure on the irrigation nozzles, for even distribution through the active lines.

 The primary treated wastewater is pumped from the sump to the top of a secondary vermifilter and via gravity back to the sump.
 Multiple secondary vermifilters can be in series or stacked on top of each other, depending on the head of the pump.
 Water from the sump can be recirculated at set intervals through the vermifilter using a timer, or can be constantly recirculated through the reactor.

 The sump overflows into a pump-out tank with a pressure pump and float switch (or alternatively gravity feeds to surface irrigation).
 Sumps can also be connected in series, each one with a recirculating vermifilter, to achieve greater levels of treatment.

 Treated effluent disposal